Foreign relations of China: Recent initiatives

 As the Trump administration in the United States opened a trade and tariff war with China in 2017, China's response has been to set up its own multinational trading arrangements.
 In late March 2019, Xi Jinping moved forward with major trading deals with France and Italy.
-French President Emmanuel Macron and Xi Jinping signed a series of large-scale trade agreements that covers many sectors over a period of years.
+French President Emmanuel Macron and Xi Jinping signed a series of large-scale trade agreements that cover many sectors over a period of years.
 The centerpiece was a €30 billion purchase of airplanes from Airbus.
 The new trade agreement also covered French exports of chicken, a French-built offshore wind farm in China, and a Franco-Chinese cooperation fund, as well as co-financing between BNP Paribas and the Bank of China.
 Other plans include billions of euros to be spent on modernizing Chinese factories, as well as new ship building.
 The same week Xi Jinping signed an infrastructure plan with Italian Prime Minister Giuseppe Conte.
 Italy became the first European power to join the Belt and Road Initiative.

+As of fall 2023, Italy has started the process to exit the Belt and Road Initiative by not renewing the five-year Belt and Road Initiative Memorandum of Understanding (MOU) of 2019 at the end of 2023.
+With anticipated Italy's notice not to renew, the MOU will officially end in March 2024.
+Eighty percent of the 193-member United Nations have participated in the Belt and Road Initiative, and the developed Western countries have largely stayed away.